0xca7/net_analyzer/README.md

 ## Intro
-This is my **crappy** python script to summarize network data captured with wireshark.
+This is my python script to summarize network data captured with wireshark.

 ## Usage
 You need to have the following setup for your columns in wireshark, after you have that, export the PCAP as a csv: